At a glance

 “The biggest challenges for me in the current environment are the social isolation as well as finding the time to think Big Picture,” Beattie says.

-“This conference [the Public Practice Conference] offers a break from the usual daily activities, providing the opportunity to take a step back and reflect while absorbing the lessons offered by respected experts.
+“[Conferences] offer a break from the usual daily activities, providing the opportunity to take a step back and reflect while absorbing the lessons offered by respected experts."

 Benefits of a virtual conference